 Energy conservation across the enterprise

-In 2012, IBM’s energy conservation projects delivered savings equal to 6.5 percent of our total energy use, significantly exceeding our annual goal of 3.5 percent.
-These projects avoided the consumption of 336,000 megawatt-hours (MWh) of electricity and 215,000 million Btu of fuel oil and natural gas, representing the avoidance of 155,000 metric tons of carbon dioxide (CO2) emissions.
+In 2014, IBM’s energy conservation projects across the company delivered savings equal to 6.7 percent of our total energy use, surpassing our annual goal of 3.5 percent.
+These projects saved and avoided the consumption of 325,500 megawatt-hours (MWh) of electricity and 267,200 million British thermal units (MMBtu) of fuel oil and natural gas, avoiding 142,000 metric tons of carbon dioxide (CO2) emissions.
 Our 2014 conservation measures also saved $37.4 million in energy expenses.
-Between 1990 and 2014, IBM saved 6.8 million MWh of electricity consumption, avoided 3.9 million metric tons of CO2 emissions (equal to 57 percent of the company’s 1990 global CO2 emissions), and saved $550 million through annual energy conservation actions.
+Between 1990 and 2014, IBM saved 6.8 million MWh of electricity consumption, avoided 4.2 million metric tons of CO2 emissions (equal to 61 percent of the company’s 1990 global CO2 emissions), and saved $550 million through annual energy conservation actions.

-IBM conducts business with suppliers located in nearly 100 countries, with social and environmental responsibility being a major aspect of our business relationship.
-We work closely with our suppliers to encourage them to achieve improvements within their operations and to cascade this mindset throughout their upstream supply chain, across various aspects of corporate responsibility.
-This work begins with our requirement for suppliers to implement and sustain a Social and Environmental Management System, to embrace the elements of the Electronic Industry Citizenship Coalition (EICC) Code of Conduct, to set voluntary environmental performance goals, to measure performance, and to report publicly in order to increase transparency across the entire supply chain.
+IBM buys from suppliers from nearly 100 countries and has infused social and environmental responsibility into the fabric of our business relationships.
+We work diligently with our suppliers to encourage them to achieve improvements within their operations and to cascade this mindset throughout their upstream supply chain, across various aspects of corporate responsibility.
+The scope of our work spans the requirement for suppliers to implement and sustain a Social and Environmental Management System, to embrace the elements of the Electronic Industry Citizenship Coalition (EICC) Code of Conduct, to set voluntary environmental performance goals, to measure performance, and to report publicly in order to increase the transparency of our supply chain.

-IBM also saw continued growth in its base of diverse suppliers, with purchases reaching $3.3 billion for both first-tier and second-tier companies.
-In parallel, we maintained our support and engagement with organizations worldwide that are dedicated to the nurturing and development of this important element of the extended supply chain.
-More information on our supply chain efforts is available in this Report.
+IBM also continued its long-term commitment to developing a base of diverse suppliers, with global purchases totaling $2.9 billion, inclusive of first-tier and second-tier companies.
+To help our diverse suppliers, we maintained our support of and engagement with organizations worldwide that are dedicated to the nurturing and development of this valuable element of our global supply chain.